Leverhulme Doctoral Scholarships

 The programme will fund 15 fully-funded four-year PhD scholarships over three intakes; the first cohort of four students started their scholarships in September 2015.
-We are currently recruiting for the second cohort of six scholarships to commence in Autumn 2016.
+The second cohort of five students have just started their scholarships in September 2016.
+We are currently recruiting for the third cohort of five scholarships to commence in Autumn 2017.

 To apply for a scholarship on the programme, please consult the project list below and:

 - apply online via the University of Nottingham application page (for question 1a please select PhD in Mathematics - G10N);

 - in the personal statement section indicate that you are applying to the 'Modelling and Analytics for a Sustainable Society' programme;

 - make sure to include a ranked list of your three preferred projects, together with a CV of no more than two pages.